 If you are looking into surrogate parenting you may feel very alone.
 Chances are you don’t personally know anyone who has utilized a surrogate mother.
 Although various types of surrogate parenting have been around since biblical times, surrogate parenting became a more viable option for couples as the advances of in vitro fertilization (IVF) progressed.
 Since approximately 1985, there have been several thousand couples who have created their families via the use of a surrogate mother.
 More recently, the publicity surrounding celebrities utilizing third party reproduction has generated more talk about infertility in general, as well as the idea of surrogacy.
-Celebrities such as Joan Lunden, James Taylor, Kelsey Grammer, and Diedre Hall have publicly discussed their struggles with infertility and choosing to utilize a surrogate to assist in building their families.
+Celebrities such as Gabrielle Union, Tyra Banks, Giuliana Rancic, and Jimmy Fallon have publicly discussed their struggles with infertility and choosing to utilize a surrogate to assist in building their families.

 When we use the term “surrogate,” what are we really talking about?
 There are two kinds of surrogates: traditional surrogates and gestational carriers.
 There are different legal and medical ramifications for both types of surrogacy, thus you should be very clear about your particular needs, and the special circumstances associated with both types.
 Due to various legal and emotional aspects of traditional surrogacy, at CCRM, we only work with gestational surrogates.
 Therefore, the remainder of this overview will focus primarily on gestational surrogacy.